This article is for admins of professional plans.

 Export a CSV of plan members

 You can export a list of your plan members to a CSV.
-To export, go to the Users tab, select the 3-dot menu, and select Download user list (CSV).
+To export, go to the Users tab and select Download user list (CSV).

 The CSV includes the following information about each member: